 Have an inconsolable baby?
-Take part in a probiotic study aiming to ease these crying and fussing symptoms in newborns with infantile colic.
-Participants will receive up to $200 and a 30-day supply of the study probiotic for their newborn.
+Take part in a probiotic study aiming to ease crying and fussing symptoms in newborns with infantile colic.
+Participants will receive up to $200 and a month’s supply of the study probiotic for their newborn.
 All study activities can be done from the privacy of your own home.

 Evolve Biosystems, is a microbiome company dedicated to researching and understanding the gut microbiome of infants and the role certain probiotics play in maintaining health and well-being.

 Those participating can do all study related activities and symptom monitoring from the comfort of their own home with virtual study team members available for any questions or concerns electronically or via phone.